Travel Guides Crafted by Experienced Archaeologists & Historians

 Hanseatic City of Lübeck

-As the ‘Queen of the Hanseatic League’, Lübeck was the most powerful member city of the Hansa Medieval trade network.
-Despite suffering considerable damage during World War Two, the old city has retained much of its Medieval character.
-In 1987 historic quarter of Lübeck was added to the UNESCO List of World Heritage Sites.
-Winding streets many still lined with the 15th and 16th centuries residences of wealthy merchants, the original salt storehouses from which many of these traders made their fortunes, the impressive Holstentor city gate, the seven spires of Lübeck are just some of the must-see historical attractions.
+As the ‘Queen of the Hanseatic League’, Lübeck was the most powerful member city of the Hansa medieval trade network.
+Despite suffering considerable damage during WW2, the old city has retained much of its historic character.
+Winding streets, many still lined with 15th and 16th century residences of wealthy merchants, original salt storehouses from which these traders made their fortunes, the Holstentor city gate, the seven spires of Lübeck are just some of the must-see attractions.
+The historic quarter of Lübeck was added to the UNESCO List of World Heritage Sites in 1987.

 Archaeology & History Sites in Schleswig-Holstein